pressden/emma-starter/README.md

 Emma Starter
 ===

-Use the Emma Starter repository quickly spin up WordPress + Emma Child development environment.
+Use the Emma Starter repository quickly spin up a WordPress + Emma Child development environment.

 **NOTE:** When running a Virtual Machine (VM) based local development environment, it is recommended to SSH into the VM to run the **Getting Started** commmands.